SetProtocol/STIPS/STIPS/STIP-009.md

 function addOperators(address[] memory _operators)
 ```
 + for each operator in _operators
-  + require that operator is not already registered in the *operatorAllowList* mapping
+  + require that operator is not already registered in the *operatorAllowlist* mapping
   + add operator to the *operators* array
   + set *operatorAllowlist[operator]* to `true`
   + emit *OperatorAdded* event